-Callidus - In connection with our acquisition of Callidus in 2013, we agreed to pay up to an additional \$35 million in connection with the achievement of certain clinical milestones and up to \$80 million in connection with the achievement of certain regulatory approval milestones.
-As of December 31, 2021, \$20 million and \$68 million remain outstanding, respectively.
+Callidus - In connection with our acquisition of Callidus Biopharma, Inc. ("Callidus"), we may be obligated to make additional payments to the former stockholders of Callidus upon the achievement of certain clinical milestones of up to \$35 million and regulatory milestones of up to \$80 million set forth in the merger agreement, provided that the aggregate merger consideration shall not exceed \$130 million.
+As of December 31, 2022, \$20 million and \$68 million remain outstanding, respectively.
 Refer to "- Note 10.
 Assets and Liabilities Measured at Fair Value," to the Consolidated Financial Statements.

-Celenex - In connection with our acquisition of Celenex in 2018, we agreed to pay up to an additional \$10 million in connection with the achievement of certain development milestones, \$220 million in connection with the achievement of certain regulatory approval milestones across multiple programs and up to \$75 million in tiered sales milestone payments.

-Nationwide Children's Hospital - Celenex has an exclusive license agreement with Nationwide Children's Hospital ("Nationwide Children's").
-Under this license agreement, Nationwide Children's is eligible to receive development and sales-based milestones of up to \$7.8 million from us for each product.
+Celenex - In connection with our acquisition of Celenex, Inc. ("Celenex"), we may be obligated to pay up to an additional \$10 million in connection with the achievement of certain development milestones, \$220 million in connection with the achievement of certain regulatory approval milestones across multiple programs and up to \$75 million in tiered sales milestone payments.
+Celenex has an exclusive license agreement with Nationwide Children's Hospital ("Nationwide Children's").
+Under this license agreement, Nationwide Children's is eligible to receive development and sales-based milestones of up to \$7.8 million for each product.

-University of Pennsylvania: Under our collaboration agreement with the University of Pennsylvania ("Penn"), Penn is eligible to receive certain milestone, royalty, and discovery research payments with respect to licensed products for each indication.
-Milestone payments are payable following the achievement of certain development and commercial milestone events in each indication, up to an aggregate of \$88.0 million per indication.
+University of Pennsylvania - In connection with our license agreement with the University of Pennsylvania ("Penn"), Penn is eligible to receive up to an aggregate of \$86.5 million for the achievement of certain milestones and royalty payments with respect to licensed products for each indication.
 Royalty payments are based on net sales of licensed products on a licensed product-by-licensed product and country-by-country basis.
-We provide \$10.0 million each year during the five-year agreement to fund the discovery research program, of which two years of payments remain outstanding.

-GlaxoSmithKline - In July 2012, as amended in November 2013, we entered into an agreement with GlaxoSmithKline ("GSK"), pursuant to which Amicus obtained global rights to develop and commercialize Galafold[®] as a monotherapy and in combination with ERT for Fabry disease ("Collaboration Agreement").
-Under the terms of the Collaboration Agreement, GSK is eligible to receive post-approval and sales-based milestones up to \$40 million, as well as tiered royalties in the mid-teens in eight major markets outside the U.S.
+GlaxoSmithKline - In connection with our collaboration agreement with GlaxoSmithKline ("GSK"), pursuant to which we obtained global rights to develop and commercialize Galafold[®] as a monotherapy and in combination with ERT for Fabry disease, GSK is eligible to receive post-approval and sales-based milestones up to \$40 million, as well as tiered royalties in the mid-teens in eight major markets outside the U.S.